Equivalence class of Emergent Single Weyl fermion lattice models in 3 dimensions: gapless superconductors and superfluids versus chiral fermions: Introduction

 We show that for real fermions, the intersections always appear in pairs at $\pm {\bf p}_i$,$i = 1,2,3...,M$.
-The even-integer numbers of interactions follows a intersect theorem in differential geometry.
+The even-integer numbers of interactions follows an intersection theorem in differential geometry.
 The momentum space structure of these intersections, i.e. intersections always appear in pairs at $\pm {\bf p}$, is a result of the intrinsic charge conjugation symmetry of real fermions present in any charge $U(1)$ symmetry breaking state.

 These intersections therefore indicate $2M$ real fermion band crossings with $M = 1,2,3,.....$.
 The case of $M = 1$ has one pair of real fermion band crossings at $-\mathbf{p}$ and $\mathbf{p}$ respectively.
 Because of the charge conjugation symmetry, it can be exactly mapped into an emergent Weyl fermion cone via a straightforward explicit reconstruction.
-In addition, $M=3,5,..$ lead to odd numbers of Wey fermions.
+In addition, $M=3,5,..$ lead to odd numbers of Weyl fermions.

 In the real fermion representation, gapless 3D Dirac fermion cones with both left and right Weyl fermion cones would appear as the limit where $M=2,4,6,...$ i.e. there are even numbers of pairs of band crossings.
 This is the manifestation of the standard no-go theorem of complex fermions with the usual charge $U(1)$ symmetry\cite{NIELSEN198120,NIELSEN1981173}, but in the real fermion representation.